-- \checkmark Nearly all respondents knew a shop that sold the different foods. - ✓ Green leafy vegetables were perceived as more affordable than dal. - ✓ Bananas were the least easy to acquire of the foods. - \checkmark Few respondents considered fried foods and noodles safe to eat or nutritious.
+- ✓ Nearly all adult men knew a shop that sold the different foods; adult women and adolescents were less knowledgeable. - ✓ Eggs were perceived as a more affordable animal-source food than fish. - $\checkmark~$ Few respondents considered fried foods safe to eat or nutritious.